Ferry to Santorini

 Getting to Santorini

 Traveling from Athens to Santorini and getting to Santorini port, Athinios, can be achieved from the Greek mainland’s ports of Piraeus and Rafina.
-There are several companies providing routes with many different ships, both conventional and high-speeds.
-Depending on the vessel, the duration of the voyage from Athens to Santorini fluctuates between 4.5 to 9 hours.
+There are several companies providing routes with various ships, both conventional and high-speeds.
+Depending on the vessel, the duration of the voyage with the Athens to Santorini ferry fluctuates between 4.5 to 9 hours.
 Santorini’s location makes it easy to be reached also from the close islands Mykonos, Paros, Naxos, Ios, Milos, Amorgos and Crete and many travelers hop for one-day excursions.

-Taking the Athens to Santorini ferry and more specifically, from the port of Piraeus and Rafina, is easy, economical and definitely the most fun way to travel.
+Taking the ferries to Santorini from Athens and more specifically, from the ports of Piraeus and Rafina, is easy, economical and definitely the most fun way to travel.
 The advantages of ships are many and some of them are that you can choose between a big variety of seats or even book a bed-cabin for an even more comfortable journey.
 You can also get around their facilities (if it is a conventional) or enjoy a refreshment on the open deck while admiring the blue sea under the sun in the summer breeze.

 Get from the biggest port in Greece, Piraeus, to Santorini in an average of 5 hours, depending mostly on the type of vessels and maritime traffic.
 There are several crossings every day from many ferry companies so there is no need to worry about the schedules.

-The ferry from Rafina to Santorini can take from 5 to 7 hours to drop anchor in Athinios port and this is mostly depending on the ferry company and the weather conditions.
+The Rafina Santorini ferry can take from 5 to 7 hours to drop anchor in Athinios port and this is mostly depending on the ferry company and the weather conditions.
 There are daily ferries departing from Rafina ferry port and for some, it may be a more convenient choice due to the fact that the particular port is very close to Athens International Airport.